Shoulder pain can come from a number of sources, including trauma by way of fracture, tendon rupture, dislocation, and muscular tear.

 - Capsular sprain

 If you suffer from a limited or restriction of movement of the shoulder; this can be a symptom of a condition called frozen shoulder.
 This is where the capsule of the glen-humeral joint shrinks.
-It is important to see your Osteopathy to have this assessed so as to improve the range of movement of the shoulder through Osteopathic treatment techniques.
+It is important to see your osteopath to have this assessed to improve the range of movement of the shoulder through osteopathic treatment techniques.

-The use of Osteopathic techniques to treat a number of conditions has been seen to be be clinically beneficial to patients suffering from some of the conditions mentioned above.
+The use of osteopathic techniques to treat a number of conditions have been seen to be clinically beneficial to patients suffering from some of the conditions mentioned above.

-If you need any further information please fee free to call.
+If you need any further information, please feel free to call.